rextechs/AzureIoTBootcamp/Day1-HOL3.md

 Windows IoT Core device is a small device with lesser resources, so we'll be doing most the steps on your lab development machine, then deploy the module to the IoT Core device.

 ## Prerequisites
 - An instance of IoT Hub from the previous HOL
 - IoT Core device, for instance an Intel Compute Stick PC.

 ## Step 1 : Register the IoT Core device as an Azure IoT Edge device

-In some occasions, command line is the only interface available.
-In this lab, we are going to use the Azure Command Line Interface (CLI)to create devices.
+Command line interface (CLI) is the only interface available in some occasions, so in this lab, we are going to use the Azure Command Line Interface (CLI)to create devices.

+Note: you will need to  enable command line before you can use it on IoT.
+The admin password is: bootcamp

-### 1. Sing in to your Azure account
+### 1. Sing in to your Azure account.

 If you hadn't signed in to your account.
 Use the login command which will open a web browser, and sign in to your account with your credential.